RedisLabs/redislabs-docs/content/ri/using-redisinsight/cluster-management.md

 ## Compatibility {#cluster-management-compatibility}

-RedisInsight Cluster Management capabilities are available with [OSS Redis Clusters](https://redis.io/topics/cluster-tutorial) and Redis Enterprise Software who have [OSS Cluster API]({{< relref "rs/concepts/data-access/oss-cluster-api.md" >}}) enabled.
+RedisInsight Cluster Management capabilities are available for [OSS Redis Clusters](https://redis.io/topics/cluster-tutorial) and for Redis Enterprise Software clusters that have the [OSS Cluster API]({{< relref "rs/concepts/data-access/oss-cluster-api.md" >}}) enabled.

 For more about working with the OSS Cluster API on Redis Enterprise Software, see [Using the OSS Cluster API]({{< relref "/rs/administering/designing-production/networking/using-oss-cluster-api.md" >}}).